fboes/fritzbox-blacklist/README.md

 :do_not_litter: Fritz!Box Blacklist
 ===================================

-A list of domains to be blocked in my Fritz!Box.
+A list of domains to be blocked in my Fritz!Box (and maybe yours).

 This project is meant to help some companies to see the benefits of HTTPS. :smiley: